OpalCoin/OpalCoin/README.md

-##ONYX2
+##OPAL

-Opalcoin V2 is a relaunch of the original Opalcoin.
+Opalcoin is a rebrand of the Onyxcoin V2/OnyxCoin.
 We made some minor modifications to the codebase including a removed pre-mine and decreased Proof-of-Work period.

 * Opalcoin V2 - X13 CryptoCurrency
 * RPC Port: 51990